Can Elder Abuse Be Prevented?

 - Inform elders to be wary of solicitations from the telephone, internet or mail.
 These are likely to be scams designed to steal an elderly person’s money.

 If you or someone you love is concerned that they have become a victim of any type of elder abuse, including financial abuse, discuss these concerns with a trusted family member, attorney, bank manager, clergy or close friend.
+If you are seeking help now, then you should consider a legal case review where you can tell your story and see what help is available to you.

 There are also services provided by Adult Protective Services that can help determine if elder abuse is occurring.
 Find an Eldercare Provider today by calling 1-800-677-1116, where you will be connected with local services.